 ansys140 [-g yes] [-j jobname]

 The options -g yes or no is to use the GUI.
-The options "yes" or "blank" indicate that the GUI is on, and "no" indicates the GUI is off.
+The options "yes" or "blank" indicate that the GUI is on, and "no" indicates that the GUI is off.

 And -j jobname is to name the initial jobname that will be assigned to the files generated during the ANSYS session.
 If the -j option is not used all files will be assigned the name FILE.